 - Culinary arts training.
 Students have hands-on training with professional chefs, learning to develop and prepare six complete meals, resulting in a certification that can be used on job applications and resumes.

 - ServSafe® Food Handler program.
 In the restaurant industry, one person with this food safety license must be on duty at all times.
-Participants in the four-week program learn basic health and safety standards and, on passing an examination, receive the National Restaurant Association’s ServSafe certification, giving them an advantage in the job market.
+Participants learn basic health and safety standards and, on passing an examination, receive the National Restaurant Association’s ServSafe certification, giving them an advantage in the job market.

 - Real-world experience.
 Participants who excel in the programs are also given the opportunity to participate in training and dinner preparation at Café Momentum, the innovative Dallas-based nonprofit restaurant and culinary training facility that Youth With Faces helped launch and incubate.
 We partner with Café Momentum on pop-up dinners with local guest chefs at which our youth gain real-life kitchen experience, plus connect graduates with them for valuable post-release internships.